russtoku/uipa/docs/Seeding.md

             "name": "Access Hawaii Committee",
     ```

-- Find the tag values that need to be changed in the generated CSV file to make
-  sure that the Categories values match the categories.json fixture file.
+- Find the *tag* values that need to be changed in the CSV file to make sure that the Categories values match the categories.json fixture file.

     ```
     $ sort -f tag_values.txt > stags.txt